 With your users in mind — properly organizing your Channel content is key, so what exactly does this mean?

-As I just mentioned, curation is the first level of crafting a Channel.
-Curation is based off of your existing classification, which encompasses your tags, keywords, filters and landing pages.
+As I just mentioned, Promotion is the first level of crafting a Channel.
+Promotion is based off of your existing classification, which encompasses your tags, keywords, filters and landing pages.
 So, if you have not yet defined your classification that is your first step before moving onto Channels.
 Here’s how each of these classifications could be used:

 - Filters & Landing Pages.
 Additionally, you can of course use your existing filters and landing pages to pull together events that have an overarching theme, but make sure the Channel is adding value to your audience and not just duplicating your classification.